Influential Woman · Education

 01What do you attribute your success to?

-Finishing my doctorate was hard because I stopped after my husband passed away in 2023, and then I tried to keep going, but all the words and reading were foreign to me.
+Finishing my doctorate was hard because I stopped after my husband passed away in 2023, and then I tried to keep going, but it was difficult because all the words and the readings seemed foreign to me.
 I couldn't grasp the concepts anymore, so I stopped altogether.
-But I knew I needed to finish because I needed to show my son that he can't quit stuff - he was my driving force for finishing that one.
+But I knew I needed to finish because I needed to show my son that he can't quit when things get hard - he was and still is my driving force for finishing everything I start.
 In general, I knew education was one of the ways to improve my life from a really young age.
 The Cosby Show was so much more than just a TV show to me - I wanted to aspire to that level of greatness.
 It wasn't just about being called doctor, because now I don't even like people to say that, but it was the achievement.
-I started this and I finished it - that process was what drove me.
-People say this is hard, but I got it, I can do it, I'm gonna finish it, and the journey and the growth that happens while you're in it is what drove me to keep going.
-I have no blueprint to look from because no one in my family has done any of those things academically.
-I have cousins underneath me that now I can help, and they have gone to school and graduated, which is great.
+I started something, and I finished it - that process was what drove me.
+People say obtaining a doctorate will be hard, and I understand that, but I just kept telling myself - I got it, I can do it, I'm gonna finish it, because God never brings me to anything he hasn't already prepared me to complete.
+I believe that.
+The growth that takes place along the journey is also a driving force for me.
+I want to be the best version of myself, and that is why I go so hard.
+I had no blueprint for this academic journey, as I was a first-generation college student.
+I am proud to say I have younger family members whom I can now help, and they have gone to school and graduated, which is great.
 I feel like I was put in positions to go through things first so that I could be helpful to other people.
-That's what drove me in financial aid when I first started - I had to learn it, and now I'm gonna make sure these students aren't confused or these parents aren't afraid.
-I've gone to school, I know what it's like to be a student and to teach, and I try to mesh those two things in my classes.

 02What’s the best career advice you’ve ever received?

-The best career advice I ever received is probably when I came home from Eastern and was working down at Bates.
-One of the people who I considered to be somebody that I could look up to told me that there was no way that I could work full time and finish - there's no way you can do that.
-I was just kind of taken aback by her, because of who I thought she was and all her accomplishments, and I thought you would have been a little bit more encouraging to me.
-I took that, I went, I finished, but I think that was the best advice that I ever got, because I always go back to that - how can someone tell you what you can't do?
-You never let someone tell you what you can't do.
+The best career advice I ever received is probably when I came home from Eastern Washington University and was working down at Bates Technical College.
+One of the people whom I considered to be somebody that I could look up to told me that there was no way that I could work full-time and finish my bachelor's degree.
+She said, "There's no way you can do that."
+And I remember just kind of being taken aback by her comment, because of who I thought she was and all her accomplishments.
+I thought she would have been more encouraging to me.
+I took that, and I dedicated myself to finishing my program on time, with no delays.
+And I did complete my degree and am extremely proud of it because it was the toughest one to earn, with life throwing life your way, studying became very difficult for me.
+I think that was the best advice that I ever received, because I always go back to that - remembering that I would never allow someone to tell me what I can't do.
 That's the advice that I hold onto, even though it's kind of negative, but it constantly pushes me to keep going.
-I'm really goal-oriented, so I feel like if I set a goal, I'm going to continue to work until I reach it, whatever that is - whether that's training for a run, or finishing a program, or learning this crazy assessment.
-I'm going to figure it out.
+I'm really goal-oriented, so if I set a goal, I'm going to continue to work until I reach it, whatever that is - whether that's training for a run, finishing a program, or learning policies and assessment for my position, I'm going to figure it out.
 That is what drives me.

 03What advice would you give to young women entering your industry?

 I would say connect with someone who's doing something that you want to do, and not just LinkedIn friendships.
-I'm talking about meet with them, talk to them, share what you want.
+I'm talking about meeting with them, talking to them, sharing what you want.
 No one knows what you want to do but you, and so you have to communicate those things, but you have to have the verbiage to do it.
-Sometimes people are like, oh yeah, I wanna get my degree, and I'm like, in what?
-In business.
-For what?
-What do you want to do with it?
-You have to see yourself somewhere.
-I never saw me in a classroom - I had two black teachers my entire life.
-One was in second grade, and the other was at Eastern.
+You also have to see yourself in the position you want or envision where you aspire to be.
+I never saw anyone who resembled me much in the classroom - I had three black teachers my entire life.
+One was in second grade, one in high school, and the other was in college.
 If you don't see yourself in different spaces, you can't imagine yourself in those places.
-You gotta be comfortable being the only or the first, you know, hopefully that doesn't last, but you have to be comfortable with it, because there's not a whole bunch of us in this space.
+You gotta be comfortable being the only or the first, you know, hopefully that doesn't last, but you have to be comfortable with it, and understand that you belong there, so take up space and embrace your intelligence, curiosity, and resilience each day.

 04What are the biggest challenges or opportunities in your field right now?